-Olio at The Chequers - Grade 2 listed building.
-Italian restaurant and bar.
+The Chequers - Grade 2 listed building.
+Good local pub, serves good food.
 Seen as a good meeting point / social centre.
 Important to have a pub in the village.

 The Mulberry Tree - Grade 2 listed building. notable historic building.
 Mixed views over conversion to beauty room/spa - some people very happy building is being put to good use, others see no need for this type of business.
 The change of use to tea rooms was seen as a positive move.

 Library - invaluable part of the community proving a service to all ages.
 Essential for the elderly, people that don't drive and those with young children.
 Some people felt it wasn't open often enough for it to be useful.